MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationType.md

 ## OUTPUTS

 ### System.Array
-An Object[] with each object being a [System.Fabric.Query.ApplicationType](https://msdn.microsoft.com/library/system.fabric.query.applicationtype.aspx) object that represents the Service Fabric application types in case of multiple registered application types.
+An Object[] with each object being a [System.Fabric.Query.ApplicationType](/dotnet/api/system.fabric.query.applicationtype) object that represents the Service Fabric application types in case of multiple returned application types.

 ### System.Object
-A [System.Fabric.Query.ApplicationType](https://msdn.microsoft.com/library/system.fabric.query.applicationtype.aspx) object in case of a single registered application type.
+A [System.Fabric.Query.ApplicationType](/dotnet/api/system.fabric.query.applicationtype) object in case of a single returned application type.

 ## NOTES